In-house INitiative Steering Committee

-More than half of AIGA’s members are in-house creatives employed full-time by corporations and organizations, and AIGA is activating an in-house advisory committee to help address the unique opportunities and challenges faced by this community.
-Led by in-house ambassador Allan Peters of Target, the six-person “INitiative” committee offers a first-hand understanding of the needs of in-house designers and will play a key role in helping to shape content at both the national and chapter levels.
-They will serve year-long terms.
+More than half of AIGA’s members are in-house creatives employed full-time by corporations and organizations.
+In 2016 AIGA is reactivating an in-house steering committee to help address the unique opportunities and challenges faced by this community.
+Led by in-house ambassador Darralyn Rieth, this INitiative committee will offer a first-hand understanding of the needs of in-house designers and play a key role in helping to shape content and strategy at both the national and chapter levels.

 More than half of all professional designers in the United States are employed full-time by corporations and organizations.
 To address the unique opportunities and challenges faced by this in-house community, AIGA has partnered with The Creative Group (TCG) to form INitiative, a program to help in-house designers make a greater impact at their companies, evolve professionally and connect with a broader network of peers.
 INitiative delivers inspiration, advice and insights via online channels and in-person events.

-The Creative Group (TCG) specializes in placing highly skilled interactive, design, marketing, advertising and public relations professionals with a variety of firms on a project and full-time basis.
-TCG offers ongoing information and resources to help creative professionals and companies keep up with ongoing changes in the industry, including INitiative’s Career Cues.
+The Creative Group (TCG) specializes in placing highly skilled interactive, design, marketing, advertising and public relations professionals with a variety of firms on a project, contract-to-hire and full-time basis.
+TCG offers ongoing information and resources to help creative professionals and companies keep up with changes in the industry, including INitiative’s Career Cues.
 Learn more at creativegroup.com.